Sidsag/Real_Time_VirtualShopping/README.md

 >2.**Feature Extraction**[where User Can Extract/ask for similar pattern under their specification]

->3.**Face On Trial** where user can take trial using their camera & cloth they select
+>3.**Face On Trial** where user can take trial using their camera & cloth they select[it is an augmented reality dressing room where the image of the user is captured by the camera and given as an input]

 ---
 ### Stage 2: